milton-l/Adam-Optimizer/README.md

 # Adam Optimizer

-[Adam](https://arxiv.org/abs/1412.6980) is one of the workhorses of deep learning.
+[Adam](https://arxiv.org/abs/1412.6980) is one of the workhorses of modern deep learning.
 It's an SGD-based algorithm with adaptive estimation of 1st and 2nd-order moments.

 I'm not a Haskell programmer so for all I know this code might suck compared to what a real Haskell coder would do, so be warned.
+This is using the [StateT monad transformer](https://book.realworldhaskell.org/read/monad-transformers.html) to manage moments' state through Adam steps.

 # Algorithm
 Adam maintains two moments for each model parameter $\theta$ during the optimization process: